Daniel Fromm1, 3, Sebastian Rest1, Klaus Peter Zeyer2, Thomas M. Klapötke3

 3 Ludwig-Maximilian University of Munich, Munich, Germany

 Abstract.
 The use of polymer composite materials in aerospace as heat protection systems has been a common practice for many years.
 Protecting structures against extreme temperatures are crucial here.
-These materials must withstand temperatures of up to 3000 °C and particle-loaded flows.
-These materials are also called thermal shields and are, for example, complex mixtures of a polymer matrix, fibers and particles.
-The difficulties of such complex heterogeneous mixtures include production and processing.
-In cooperation with the Ludwig Maximilian University Munich (LMU), Bayern-Chemie (BC) has conducted extensive research on a thermal shield and analogue systems.
-A special focus was on the influence of the fillers on the internal structure.
-In order to examine these connections in more detail, the thermal shield and different simplified compositions were examined and compared by means of rheological oscillation measurements.
+These materials, also called insulations, must withstand temperatures of up to 3000 °C including abrasion effects.
+They are often consist of complex polymer mixtures filled with fibers and particles.
+In cooperation with Ludwig Maximilian University Munich (LMU), Bayern-Chemie (BC) has conducted extensive research on rheological behavior of such complex polymer mixtures.
+A special focus was on the influence of the fillers (fibers and/ or particles) on the internal structure.
+In order to examine these influences in more detail different simplified compositions were examined and compared by means of rheological oscillation measurements.
 Fiber mixtures have different internal structures compared to particle mixtures.
-These characteristics have different effects on the structure and influence the thermal shield accordingly in different ways in its rheological behavior.
+These characteristics have different effects on the structure and influence the insulation according to the rheological behavior by variation of the amount of filler material.